-2.4 Alternatives Considered but Not Carried Forward for Further Analysis
+2.5 Alternatives Considered but Not Carried Forward for Further Analysis

-The following alternatives were considered but not carried forward for detailed analysis in this EIS as they did not meet the purpose of and need for the project.
+The following alternatives were considered but not carried forward for detailed analysis in this EIS because they did not meet the purpose of and need for the project or were otherwise deemed unreasonable.

-2.4.1 Previously Scoped Alternatives
+2.5.1 Previously Scoped Alternatives

 When the Navy initially proposed this action in the fall of 2013, it considered action alternatives based on the number of proposed Growlers that were expected in potential Congressional appropriations envisioned at that time (up to 13 additional Growler aircraft).
 The Navy then added alternatives in the fall of 2014 that included additional aircraft, for a total of up to 36 Growler aircraft.
-Since that time, Congress appropriated more Growlers than were envisioned in two of the alternatives considered during the fall of 2014.
-It would be unreasonable to continue considering alternatives that evaluate fewer aircraft than Congress has appropriated; therefore, these alternatives were removed from further analysis.
+Since that time, Congress appropriated more Growlers than were envisioned in two of the alternatives considered during the fall of 2014--which were to add up to 13 and 22 additional Growler aircraft, respectively.
+Because these two alternatives presented during the fall of 2014 did not include all the aircraft appropriated by Congress, these two alternatives were removed from further analysis.

-2.4.2 Moving Some or All of the Growler Community Aircraft Elsewhere
+2.5.2 Moving Some or All of the Growler Community Aircraft Elsewhere

 The Navy considered but eliminated re-locating Growler aircraft to alternative locations, which would essentially entail moving some or all of the Growler community to another location.
 The Navy's Electronic Attack community has been based at NAS Whidbey Island for over 45 years.
-As a result, Ault Field has developed into a "center of excellence" supporting every aspect of the Navy's Airborne Electronic Attack mission.
-The Secretary of Defense directed that the tactical Airborne Electronic Attack mission be the exclusive responsibility of the Navy.
-The DoD has directed the Navy to provide Electronic Attack capability, initially with the Prowler and now with the Growler, to all combatant commanders and services.
-The Navy is required to preserve and cultivate the expertise and knowledge base of the Growler community to support DoD requirements.
-This community is composed not only of active duty and reserve aircrew and maintenance personnel but also a training squadron, civilian maintenance experts, training schools, and dedicated Growler facilities that only exist at NAS Whidbey Island.
-Continuing to maintain the Growler community at Ault Field maximizes the efficiency of its support facilities, simulation devices, training, and doctrine development and the utilization of on-site support personnel.
+As a result, Ault Field has developed into a "center of excellence" supporting every aspect of the Navy's Airborne Electronic Attack mission to meet operational readiness objectives and to help train the next generation of aircrews and maintenance personnel to support their community.
+The Secretary of Defense directed that the tactical Airborne Electronic Attack mission be the exclusive responsibility of the Navy, ensuring a consistent and highly specialized skill set necessary to support operations from land and from the sea.
+Therefore, the Navy is required to preserve and cultivate the expertise and knowledge base of the Growler community to support DoD requirements.
+This community is composed not only of active duty and reserve aircrew and maintenance personnel, but also a training squadron, civilian maintenance experts, training schools, and dedicated Growler facilities that only exist at NAS Whidbey Island for squadron-level training, as highlighted below.
+Continuing to maintain the Growler community at Ault Field maximizes the efficiency of its support facilities, simulation devices, training, and doctrine development and the utilization of on-site support personnel in order to leverage those resources to define, to assess, and to integrate the highly specialized tactical skill sets necessary to support the Airborne Electronic Attack mission.
 The elimination of alternatives that considered moving some or all of the Growler community to other locations remains consistent with historical Navy decisions.
-Specifically, the Navy decided in 2005 and 2012, when analyzing the replacement of the EA-6B "Prowler" with the Growler, and again when analyzing maintaining the expeditionary Electronic Attack mission, that any alternative that divided or split the unique Electronic Attack community into multiple sites did not meet the purpose and need of the Proposed Action because it would reduce the efficiency and effectiveness of the community for the reasons noted below.
+Any alternative that divides or splits the unique Electronic Attack community into multiple sites does not meet the purpose and need of the Proposed Action.
+This is because any alternative that divided or split this relatively small tactical community would reduce the efficiency and effectiveness of this highly specialized community for the reasons noted below.

-The decision for single-site home basing is reviewed annually under the CNO's strategic laydown and dispersal plan and is consistent with Navy aviation policy to maximize efficiency of operations by colocating operational squadrons with support functions, training ranges, and airfields.
-Single-siting the Growler community at Ault Field provides:
+The decision for single-site home basing is reviewed annually under the CNO's strategic laydown and dispersal plan and is consistent with Navy aviation policy to maximize efficiency of operations by colocating operational squadrons with support functions, training ranges, and airfields, for squadron-level training.